-Youngblood was created by Rob Liefeld in the mid-1980s for Megaton Comics before they made their way to Image Comics in 1992.
-Liefeld was a fan of DC Comics' Teen Titans (the Wolfman/Perez era) and the Legion of Superheroes, and based on those interests he combined them to form Youngblood (not to be confused with Project: Youngblood from Eclipse Comics).
-The original Youngblood members were Sentinel, Sonik, Cougar, Bhrahma, Riptide, Psi-Fire, and Photon.
+Youngblood was created by Rob Liefeld when he was in high school in the mid-1980s.
+By 1987, Rob wanted to pitch Youngblood to some new independent comic book publishers and landed a job at Megaton Comics where Youngblood was first published before they made their way to Image Comics in 1992.
+Rob was a fan of Marvel's Avengers and DC Comics' Teen Titans (the Wolfman/Perez era) and the Legion of Superheroes, and based on those interests he combined them to form Youngblood (not to be confused with Project: Youngblood from Eclipse Comics).
+The original Youngblood members in 1987 were Sentinel, Sonik, Cougar, Brahma, Riptide, Psi-Fire, and Photon.

-By 1991, another publication origin for Youngblood came as a new Teen Titans proposal series featuring Speedy, Harlequin, a pair of Kh'undian warriors, a S.T.A.R.
+By 1991, another publication origin for Youngblood came as a new Teen Titans proposal series for DC Comics featuring Speedy, Harlequin, a pair of Kh'undian warriors, a S.T.A.R.
 Labs android and an unknown character.
 That proposal was rejected.
 At that same year Liefeld left Marvel over their strain relationship and merchandising rights for the success from his tenure on New Mutants and X-Force.
-He became one of the founders of Image and with his imprint studio, Extreme Studios, he revived his Youngblood comic and integrated his Teen Titans proposal to created new characters to expand the team roaster: Shaft, Badrock, Die Hard, Chapel, Vogue, and Combat.
+When he became one of the founders of Image and with his imprint studio, Extreme Studios, Liefeld revived his early Youngblood team and integrated it with his Teen Titans proposal to create new characters to expand the team roaster: Shaft, Badrock, Die Hard, Chapel, Vogue, and Combat.

 Liefeld's idea for Youngblood as celebrity superheroes: